 Get in and take a seat.
 The driver collects fares and makes change as he drives, which often makes for a thrilling ride.
 If you’re not near enough to hand the fare to him, hand it to someone in front of you and they’ll hand it up to the driver.

-Try not to give a high-value note (worth more than TL10 or so) as this makes life more difficult for the driver.
+Try not to give a high-value note (worth more than 50TL) as this makes life more difficult for the driver.
 But if you must, you must….

 When you want to get out, say Inecek var! (een-eh-JEHK vahr, “Someone wants to get out!”)
 You’ll hear other passengers saying Müsait bir yer… which means “At a permitted place…[I want to get out],” which comes to the same thing but is more difficult for non-Turkish speakers to pronounce.